pkrll/Twarpy/README.md

 #### Usage
 * The first step is to register your application with [Twitter](https://apps.twitter.com).
 * Copy the consumer key and consumer secret (never share these keys with anyone).
-* Create the Twarpy object as shown below.
-Twarpy uses the 3-legged OAuth flow, which means the user must authorize the application in order to make authorized requests.
-When running Twarpy for the first time for a given user, the app will retrieve an access token.
+* Twarpy can be initialized using a 3-legged OAuth flow, which means the user must authorize the application in order to make authorized requests, or using Application-only authentication.
+* When running Twarpy for the first time for a given user, the app will retrieve an access token.
 So set these fields to NULL if you do not have them (remember to save the tokens once you've retrieved them, by using the command ``getOAuthToken()``, preferably in a database).
 ```php
 $config = array(
   "consumerKey"       => "YOURCONSUMERKEY",